mkdocs-publisher/mkdocs-publisher/docs/docs/05_dev/01_todo.md

 # Plans for future development

-Below TODO lists are overal plan and there is no particular order when they will be implemented.
+Below TODO lists are an overall plan and there is no particular order when they will be implemented.
+If you are interested in any of the below points being implemented in a first place or there is something missing here, please report and issue.

 ## Plugins